dmotz/trystero/README.md

     [`RTCConfiguration`](https://developer.mozilla.org/en-US/docs/Web/API/RTCConfiguration)
     for all peer connections.

-  - `trackerUrls` - **(optional, 🌊 BitTorrent only)** Custom list of torrent tracker URLs to use.
-They must support WebSocket connections.
+  - `relayUrls` - **(optional, 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)** Custom

-  - `trackerRedundancy` - **(optional, 🌊 BitTorrent only)** Integer specifying
-    how many torrent trackers to connect to simultaneously in case some fail.
-    Defaults to 2.
-Passing a `trackerUrls` option will cause this option to be ignored as the entire list will be used.
+    list of URLs for the strategy to use to bootstrap P2P connections.
+These would be BitTorrent trackers, Nostr relays, and MQTT brokers, respectively.

-  - `brokerUrls` - **(optional, 📡 MQTT only)** Custom list of MQTT broker URLs to use.
-They must support WebSocket connections.
+    They must support secure WebSocket connections.

-  - `brokerRedundancy` - **(optional, 📡 MQTT only)** Integer specifying
+  - `relayRedundancy` - **(optional, 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)**
-    how many MQTT brokers to connect to simultaneously in case some fail.
-    Defaults to 2.
-Passing a `brokerUrls` option will cause this option to be ignored as the entire list will be used.
+    Integer specifying how many torrent trackers to connect to simultaneously in case some fail.
+Passing a `relayUrls` option will cause this option to be ignored as the entire list will be used.

   - `firebaseApp` - **(optional, 🔥 Firebase only)** You can pass an already